DEFRA/software-development-standards/guides/unmanaged_devices.md

 Do not use server versions or different operating systems, e.g. any Linux distribution.

-If you need to work with a different operating system then you must use a virtualisation technology.
+If you need to work with a different operating system then you must use a virtualisation technology, or you could consider using the Windows Subsystem for Linux.

 #### Keep the operating system and applications patched and up to date
 Windows 10 quality updates must be applied automatically and not paused.